 - Inability to move (akinesia)

 - Cognitive and behavioral problems

-- Psychiatric symptoms with progression of severe disorders
+- Psychiatric symptoms accompanying progression of severe disorders

-For many conditions, the cause is unknown; other disorders have a genetic cause.
-In some cases, a movement disorder can be the result of injury or a side effect of a medication.
-If you have concern about any symptom, see your primary care physician for an evaluation.
+For many conditions, the cause is unknown; others have a genetic basis.
+In some cases, a movement disorder results from an injury or is a side effect of a medication.
+If you are concerned about any symptom, see your primary care physician for a checkup.